Roadtrip around Norfolk Island QLD

 Day 1: Fly into Norfolk Island Airport.

-From the REO, head up Rooty norfolk-island-qld-accommodation-travellarks-heritage-buildingsHill Road to Queen Elizabeth Lookout for views across to Phillip and Nepean islands.
-It’s a short drive up to the lookout but if you are thinking of walking there, it’s a steep and long trek!
-We recommend the short drive from Burnt Pine to Quality Row, then a short drive up Rooty Hill Road to the lookout.
-Queen Elizabeth Lookout offers a cracking view of the elegant Georgian buildings on Quality Row where, during the island’s 19th-century penal colony, a few fortunate residents lived.
-You’ll also spot from this view a rather glorious gold course.
+From the REO, head up RootyHill Road to Queen Elizabeth Lookout for views across to Phillip and Nepean islands.
+It’s a short drive up to the Queen Elizabeth Lookout, but if you prefer walking, be prepared for a steep, long trek.
+We recommend driving from Burnt Pine to Quality Row, then heading up Rooty Hill Road to the lookout.
+From here, you’ll get a stunning view of the elegant Georgian buildings on Quality Row.
+These buildings once housed a few fortunate residents during Norfolk Island’s 19th-century penal colony.
+You’ll also spot a beautiful golf course from the lookout.

 Weary, need to hunt for food?
 Head to a “progressive dinner”, unique on Norfolk.
 Pine Trees Progressive DinnersBaunti Tours offer home cooked 3 to 4 course meals at home with the locals!